NoahTheCat/Autosampler/docs/Build  and Setup/WiFi Setup.md

 # How to set up the WiFi connection

+**Academic/Public WiFi Networks have a tendancy to break things!**

+**If at all possible only use a private WiFi network where you only need the Network Name and Password to login.**

+**For remote sampling sites either use a cellular WiFi donlge, OR replace the Argon (WiFi) microcontroller with a Boron (2G/3G cellular)**

 The easiest way to get the device online is to set it up using the Particle app on an apple iOS device (iPhone, iPad etc).

-There is a way to make it work using a website for any phone/computer and that's on the todo list, but it's not started as yet.
+There is a way to make it work using a custom website for any phone/computer - that's on the todo list, but not started yet.

 ## How to do it

 1. Put the device into listening mode by holding the `SETUP` button for three seconds, until the RGB LED begins blinking blue.
-2. Phone
-3. connect
+2. Open the Particle app, log into the group's account and select add new device.
+3. Follow the on-screen instructions.
+4. At one point the app will ask for the device name.
+This *should* already be filled in.
+If not add the device's existing name (e.g. this one is called (Autosampler_1_WiFi)
+5. Done.